 Since 2004 specialized automated monitoring stations, indicated as traffic hot spots, have been introduced gradually.
-In 2005 the following AMS were put into operation: Prague 2 - Legerova, Ústí n.
-L. - Všebořická and Ostrava - Českobratrská.
+These are the following AMS: Prague 2-Legerova, Ústí n.
+L.-Všebořická, Brno-Úvoz and Ostrava-Českobratrská.
 These measuring sites are exclusively traffic-oriented which results in their air pollution load.
-These stations meet the criteria for the location of samplers according to the Government Order No. 350/2002 Coll.
-(For the measuring of all pollutants at least 25 meters from the edge of big crossroads and at least 4 meters from the centre of the nearest traffic lane.)
+These localities meet the criteria for the location of samplers oriented at traffic according to the Government Order No. 597/2006 Coll.

-1.3.2 Tabular part of air pollution characteristics
+3.2 Tabular part of air pollution characteristics

-In the part Summary overviews of limit values exceedences according to the Government Order No. 350/2002 Coll., as amended, and maximum values of air pollution characteristics at localities of the Czech Republic in 2005 stations and values for those pollutants whose limit values are set by the above Government Order are presented.
+In the part Summary overviews of limit values exceedances according to the Government Order No. 597/2006 Coll., as amended, and maximum values of air pollution characteristics at localities of the Czech Republic in 2007 stations and values for those pollutants whose limit values are set by the above Government Order are presented.
 The stations at which the limit values including the margin of tolerance were exceeded have dark grey background and the data are printed in bold type.
 Stations at which the limit values were exceeded have light grey background.